kongou-ae/blog/content/archives/2020/12/create-certificate-for-additional-rp-with-PowerShell.md

 ## Conclusion

-This blog explains about how to automate the task to create the certificate for Azure Stack PaaS with Let's encrypt and PowerShell.
+This blog explained about how to automate the task to create the certificate for Azure Stack PaaS with Let's encrypt and PowerShell.
 To use Azure PaaS is the one of the benefit of Azure Stack Hub.
 If the main blocker to try Azure Stack Hub PaaS is to prepare a public certificate, you can use the certificate of Let's encrypt with PowerShell.
 This way can reduce your manual action.